 Burton began his career as a sportswriter in Syracuse before moving to Miller Brewing Company in Milwaukee, where he worked for 12 years in brand management and sports public relations.
 He served as national advertising manager for Miller Lite’s award-winning “Less Filling – Tastes Great” advertising campaign and also as a brand manager (Sharp’s and Lowenbrau).

-Burton's first novel, a WWII/Cold War historical thriller called The Darkest Mission, was published in May 2011 by Long Reef Press.
-He has just finished his second novel, another WWII thriller.
+Burton’s first novel, a WWII/Cold War historical thriller called The Darkest Mission, was published in May 2011 by Long Reef Press.